Chart Color Schemes

 Camperdown has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 30 such projects that may impact the region.
-Notable ones include Royal Prince Alfred Hospital Redevelopment, University of Sydney Campus Transformation, Landcom Camperdown Mixed-Use Development, and New Sydney Fish Market.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 31 projects likely to affect the region.
+Notable initiatives include NSW Health Infrastructure Program - Inner West, Royal Prince Alfred Hospital Redevelopment, University of Sydney Campus Transformation, and Landcom Camperdown Mixed-Use Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.